koheing/firex-store/docs/v1-alpha/v1-alpha-usage.md

   - errorHandler

     - If it defined, call it when error occured.
-But if not, call `console.error(error)`
+But if not, call `console.error(error)` and return `error`

   - CompletionHandler